mgurdal/go-tutorial/docs/concurrency.md

 ## Goroutines

 Goroutines are functions in a task queue that waits to be executed by a system thread.
-To create a goroutine, we only need to write 'go' when running the function.
+To create a goroutine, we only need to write `go` when running the function.

 In the application below, every time the Work function is called it blocks the application until it is finished.